 OCAD is an independent corporation owned by individuals and founded in 2005 after the sudden death of the founder of OCAD, Hans Steinegger.
 There are 6 employees working at OCAD Inc. located in Baar, Switzerland.
 The webinar will be presented by the Team at OCAD.

-Session 4 – Friday 19th January - TBC
+Session 4 – The Facts about our Impact on Nature - Friday 19th January

 Session 1 – Safeguarding - Monday 22nd January